1 in 7 Americans Have Experienced Dangerous Air Quality Due To Wildfires This Year

 Loading...

-This year, 36 counties in Washington, Oregon and California experienced very unhealthy air quality due to particulate matter during wildfire season for the first time ever recorded, including Multnomah County, Oregon, where Portland is located.
+This year, 36 counties in Washington, Oregon and California experienced very unhealthy air quality due to particulate matter during wildfire season for the first time ever recorded, including Multnomah County, Ore., where Portland is located.

 Loading...

-The immediate health effects of living in and breathing wildfire smoke are well known to the medical community and obvious to anyone who's been exposed: Eyes sting, throats tighten, snot can turn black.
-Smoke pollution can raise heart rates and exacerbate respiratory problems like asthma or COPD.
+The immediate health effects of living in and breathing wildfire smoke are well-known to the medical community and obvious to anyone who's been exposed: Eyes sting, throats tighten, snot can turn black.
+Smoke pollution can raise heart rates and exacerbate respiratory problems such as asthma or chronic obstructive pulmonary disease.
 Recent research even suggests smoke exposure could lead to an increased risk of getting COVID-19.

 Much less is known about possible health effects after the smoke clears.